python/exceptiongroups/except_star.md

 * Situations where multiple unrelated exceptiion may be of interest to calling code [https://bugs.python.org/issue40857]

-* Multiple teardowsn in pytest raising exceptions [https://github.com/pytest-dev/pytest/issues/8217]
+* Multiple teardowns in pytest raising exceptions [https://github.com/pytest-dev/pytest/issues/8217]

 ## Rationale